JamesLuAndJinpingcloud/codeSnippets/note.md

 ---

-## 167. Cross document messaging, sometimes abbreviated as `XDM`, pass infomation between different execution contexts, such as web workers or pages from different origins.
+## 167. Cross document messaging, sometimes abbreviated as `XDM`, pass information between different execution contexts, such as web workers or pages from different origins.
 XDM could use `postMessage`, `MessageChannel`, `BroadcastChannel`

 > The definition of `postMessage`'s first argument changed to allow any structured data; however, not all browsers have implemented this change.
 So, it's best to always pass a string